cnabio/cnab-spec/105-signing.md

 When public keys are expired or revoked, bundles signed with those keys become invalid.
 They must be re-signed with a valid key.

-CNAB verification tools _should_ handle the key revocation case.
+CNAB verification tools SHOULD handle the key revocation case.

 ## Bundle Retractions